Mo-Neel/era5PP/README.md

 # This library provides useful tools to analyse and process netCDF climate data such as ERA5 climate data.

-In  order to use the library without problems, make sure that the names of the main dimensions are as follows: 'time', 'longitude', 'latitude' for more information, you can also check the  uploaded jupyter notebook named "How to use era5pplib".
+In  order to use the library without problems, make sure that the names of the main dimensions are as follows: 'time', 'longitude', 'latitude'.
+For more information, you can also check the  uploaded jupyter notebook named "How to use era5pplib".

 ## Read the shapefile